yegor256/blog/_drafts/auth.md

 ---
 layout: post
-title: "How Cookie Based Authentication works in Takes Framework"
+title: "How Cookie-Based Authentication Works in the Takes Framework"
 date: 2015-02-10
 tags: java
 description:
-  Cookie based authentication is a simple and powerful mechanism to enable web site user login in a RESTful and lightweight way;
+  Cookie-based authentication is a simple and powerful mechanism to enable website user login in a RESTful and lightweight way;
-  Takes framework does it with a few composable decorators.
+  the Takes framework does it with a few composable decorators.
 keywords:
   - cookie based authentication
   - cookies for authentication